Comment on page

 With a developer-first approach, our tooling plugs into existing workflows to provide in-line context and remediation guidance for detected issues across the SDLC.

-Compared with traditional dependency scanners and SCA tools which flag for known vulnerabilities through traditional analysis techniques, listen.dev takes a unique behavioural profiling approach using techniques such as eBPF-powered runtime monitoring, LLMs and metadata analysis.
-This mix of cutting-edge analysis techniques allow for detection of novel threats such as malicious code, install-scripts, obfuscation, and zero-day vulnerabilities even before they become publicly disclosed in CVE databases.
+Unlike traditional dependency scanners and SCA tools which flag for known vulnerabilities through traditional analysis approaches, listen.dev takes a unique behavioural profiling approach using a mix of techniques such as eBPF-powered runtime monitoring, LLMs, static and metadata analysis.
+This layered approach allows for detection of supply chain attacks leveraging malicious code, install-scripts, hidden obfuscation and zero-day vulnerabilities even before they become publicly disclosed in CVE databases.